Nefertiti: Life

 Close-up of a limestone relief depicting Nefertiti smiting a female captive on a royal barge.
 On display at the Museum of Fine Arts, Boston.

 Nefertiti first appears in scenes in Thebes.
 In the damaged tomb (TT188) of the royal butler Parennefer, the new king Amenhotep IV is accompanied by a royal woman, and this lady is thought to be an early depiction of Nefertiti.
 The king and queen are shown worshiping the Aten.
 In the tomb of the vizier Ramose, Nefertiti is shown standing behind Amenhotep IV in the Window of Appearance during the reward ceremony for the vizier.

 A standing/striding figure of Nefertiti made of limestone.
 Originally from Amarna, part of the Ägyptisches Museum Berlin collection.

 During the early years in Thebes, Akhenaten (still known as Amenhotep IV) had several temples erected at Karnak.
 One of the structures, the Mansion of the Benben (hwt-ben-ben), was dedicated to Nefertiti.
 She is depicted with her daughter Meritaten and in some scenes the princess Meketaten participates as well.
-In scenes found on the talatat, Nefertiti appears almost twice as often as her husband.
+From all the scenes preserved on talatat that can be dated to the first five years of Akhenaten’s reign, Nefertiti is depicted almost twice as frequently as her husband, indicating her exceptionally high visibility during this period and demonstrating her political importance.
 She is shown appearing behind her husband the pharaoh in offering scenes in the role of the queen supporting her husband, but she is also depicted in scenes that would have normally been the prerogative of the king.
 She is shown smiting the enemy, and captive enemies decorate her throne.

 In the fourth year of his reign, Amenhotep IV decided to move the capital to Akhetaten (modern Amarna).
 In his fifth year, Amenhotep IV officially changed his name to Akhenaten, and Nefertiti was henceforth known as Neferneferuaten-Nefertiti.
 The name change was a sign of the ever-increasing importance of the cult of the Aten.
 It changed Egypt's religion from a polytheistic religion to a religion which may have been better described as a monolatry (the depiction of a single god as an object for worship) or henotheism (one god, who is not the only god).